 Running a fleet in this day and age is anything but cheap.
 Cost of equipment, regular maintenance, safety and emission compliance, and the most costly of all — FUEL — are higher than they’ve ever been before.
-Fleet managers need to be intimately familiar with all aspects of fleet maintenance, while also understanding the importance of adopting modern technology to help them achieve the very bets cost savings.
+Fleet managers need to be intimately familiar with all aspects of fleet maintenance, while also understanding the importance of adopting modern technology through the use of fuel cards and telematics to help them achieve the very best cost savings.

 Here are 5 tips to help fleet managers save more money on maintenance costs:

 There are so many varieties of fleet vehicles out there including compact, mid-size and commercial passenger vehicles, and heavy equipment and transport fleets.
 If possible, it’s best to stick to vehicles of similar make and model to reduce confusion and parts issues for maintenance staff.

 If a dealership will be performing your fleet maintenance, ask your dealer to suggest vehicles with the best warranty, the lowest fuel usage, and least required maintenance according to your needs.
 On the same note, if you maintain your fleet in-house, you need to choose vehicles which spare parts are easy to source from online stores like onlinecarparts.co.uk.
 This can help you in saving time and money.

 Always keep this in mind: Fuel savings are paramount, but not at the expense of poor performance, increased maintenance costs, or reduced safety for your staff.

 Experience is important at all levels of fleet maintenance:

 - An experienced fleet manager can save untold dollars on expenses across the board.
 A good manager will have at least five years of fleet management experience handling a similar-sized fleet to yours.
 Ideally, they’ll also have previous hands-on driving and maintenance experience.